Review SAML (SaaS) before you begin.

 Click Add Rule.
 At the following screen, accept the default rule template to Send LDAP Attributes as Claims and click Next.

-Enter a name for the rule, select Active Directory as the Attribute store, then use the pull-down selectors to pick E-Mail Address as both the LDAP Attribute and Outgoing Claim Type, then similarly make pull-down selections for Given Name and Surname.
+Enter a name for the rule, select Active Directory as the Attribute store, then use the pull-down selectors to pick E-Mail as both the LDAP Attribute and Outgoing Claim Type, then similarly make pull-down selections for Given Name and Surname.
 Once these selections are made, click Finish.

 Now click Add Rule again, this time selecting the template for Transform an incoming claim